Part A: Course Overview

 This WIL placement experience allows you to develop new professional skills and to reflect on the process of developing a professional identity as you seek out, enter, and experience what is involved in your professional field.
 WIL placement opportunities in the Bachelor of Social Science (Psychology) are in a range of organisations in community, public sector and corporate settings.
 Placements are negotiated between you, the University and organisations.

 If you have experience in relevant voluntary or paid employment, you may be eligible for Recognition of Prior Learning (RPL) which would give you credit for this course.
-You may be required to undertake written work in support of your application.
+You will be required to undertake written work in support of your application.
+Relevant information is available on the BP112 Program Canvas.

 Objectives/Learning Outcomes/Capability Development